ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-ie.md

 >> ```
 >>
 > Syntax from Apache 2.3
->> To be placed at the top of your « .htaccess »
+>> To be placed at the top of your ".htaccess"
 >>
 >> ```bash
 >> RewriteCond %{ENV:GEOIP_COUNTRY_CODE} ^(Country_Code)$